 The endowment is overseen by the Investment Sub Committee of the Resources Committee of the Board of Trustees and Middlebury’s financial and accounting staff.

 The Sub Committee establishes and approves investment policies, objectives, and strategies for all endowment and investment portfolio assets.
 It also regularly reviews the implementation of these policies and monitors the achievement of its objectives.

 The finance team oversees the day-to-day management of the endowment.
-The team is led by David Provost, executive vice president for finance and administration, and includes Alberto Citarella, associate vice president for finance and assistant treasurer, and Derek Hammel, director of investment and treasury operations.
+The team is led by David Provost, executive vice president for finance and administration, and includes Alberto Citarella, vice president for finance and administration, and Derek Hammel, director of investments and treasury operations.

 Investure: Portfolio Management